arackaf/mongo-graphql-starter/README.md

 ### null values

 If you pass `null` for an exact match query, matches will be returned if that value is literally `null`, or doesn't exist at all (per Mongo's behavior).
-If you pass `null` for a not equal (`ne`) query, then matches will come back if any value exists.
+If you pass `null` for a not equal (`ne`) query, matches will come back if any value exists.

 If you pass `null` for any other filter, it will be ignored.